 Reason for Contribution

 During the discussion with regard to the specification of CMAPI3 it was several times mentioned that a separate TS for it would be a useful.
 The longer the discussion the more we are convinced that this is needed.

+R01: Attachment includes some improvements compared to previous version.

+R02: Is based on the normal TS template, i.e. removes most of technical content and network api related document structure.

 Summary of Contribution